veroandreo/mosquito-ts-clust/README.md

 ## Spatial distribution of *Aedes aegypti* oviposition temporal patterns and their relationship with environment and dengue incidence

-This repo holds the scripts that we have developed to analyze weekly records
-of mosquito eggs by means of time series clustering and its relation with remote sensing derived variables and dengue incidence in Cordoba (Argentina).
+This repo holds the scripts that we have developed to analyze weekly records of mosquito egg counts by means of time series clustering and its relation with remote sensing derived variables and dengue incidence in Cordoba (Argentina).

-The manuscript has been submitted to the
-[Special Issue](https://www.mdpi.com/journal/insects/special_issues/host_vector_pathogen)
-"Impacts of Ecological Perturbations at the Host-Vector-Pathogen Interface under Global Change" of Insects - MDPI.
+The manuscript was published on October 9th, 2021 as part of the [Special Issue](https://www.mdpi.com/journal/insects/special_issues/host_vector_pathogen) "Impacts of Ecological Perturbations at the Host-Vector-Pathogen Interface under Global Change" of Insects - MDPI.

+Find the open access publication at: https://www.mdpi.com/2075-4450/12/10/919

 ### Software